Transportation

 Car Type

 - Don’t buy an SUV!
-“As oil prices have declined, more people in the United States and Europe are buying larger S.U.V.s, pushing up transportation emissions further.”
+When oil prices decline, more people in the United States and Europe buy larger S.U.V.s, pushing up emissions further.
 Instead, use this tool if you have to buy a new car: http://climatefriendlycars.climatecentral.org/results/?state=MD.

 - Hybrids Score!
-Prices are going down for hybrids and electrics, (and currently gas prices are increasing (ref), … This article presents some good things to consider when buying, https://www.wired.com/brandlab/2017/03/5-things-know-going-hybrid-electric/, including that if you drive a lot, the extra cost of a hybrid will pay for itself in terms of gas savings (nevermind the CO2 savings!).
+Prices are going down for hybrids and electric vehicles (EV), (and currently gas prices are generally increasing), … This article presents some good things to consider when buying, https://www.wired.com/brandlab/2017/03/5-things-know-going-hybrid-electric/, including that if you drive a lot, the extra cost of a hybrid will pay for itself in terms of gas savings (nevermind the CO2 savings).
 Fyi, using a hybrid or EV are the #4 and #1 top ways , respectively, to ‘draw down’ greenhouse gases in terms of transport, as per https://www.drawdown.org/solutions/transport.

 - Electric vehicles (EV).
 In eight years, supposedly fossil-fueled cars will be in the small minority.
-(Froelich, 2017; Ilsr.org podcast 2017), although adoption is slower in countries despite incentives (REF).
-But right now fossil fuels still rule.
-The latest figure I could find on the market for electrical vehicles (EV) is 2%.
-(Now 5%) But things are changing – I have a friend who just bought an electric car.
-(I have a hybrid.)
-There’ s a plug-in minivan out now (Chrysler Pacifica), and an compact SUV (Volvo XC60).
+(Froelich, 2017; Ilsr.org podcast 2017), although adoption is slower in countries despite incentives (Mobility Lab, 2019).
+But right now fossil fuels still rule, with only 5% of vehicles sold in 2019 being electric (EV).
+But things are changing – with multiple brands delving into electrical models.
 VW, as a result of its stupid, selfish, and endangering behavior in cheating emissions tests, among its penalties, has to invest $2 billion in electric-car-charging infrastructure, as well as promote zero-emission vehicles (ZEVs; Holmes, 2018).

 But it isn’t a simple answer yet – and strongly depends on where you live: